GeoTagger logo GeoTagger - Display and modify GPS location data in photos

 Interpolating locations

-If you don's have a GPS track log, and some of your photos have location data, but others don't, you can let GeoTagger interpolate the locations of photos between two known points.
+If you don't have a GPS track log, and some of your photos have location data, but others don't, you can let GeoTagger interpolate the locations of photos between two known points.
 See "Interpolating locations" in the Geotagger Help for details.

 Altitudes